cotterell/csua/README.md

 ### Peer Learning Assistant (PLA)

-PLA Participants attend lectures and labs in participating active learning Computer Science courses to assist instructors in conducting active learning exercises and answering student questions.
+PLA participants attend lectures and labs in participating active learning Computer Science courses to assist instructors in conducting active learning exercises and answering student questions.
 Additionally, participants will hold office hours, weekly review sessions, and aid in the creation of course content.
 Review sessions will be